 Science: Using scientific rules and methods to solve problems.

 - Food Critic

 - Yeast Culture Developer

 In the United States, there were 27,500 jobs for Food Science Technician in 2016.
 New jobs are being produced at a rate of 6.2% which is above the national average.
 The Bureau of Labor Statistics predicts 1,700 new jobs for Food Science Technician by 2026.
-Due to new job openings and attrition, there will be an average of 3,000 job openings in this field each year.
+The BLS estimates 3,000 yearly job openings in this field.